ovh/docs/pages/bare_metal_cloud/dedicated_servers/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-asia.md

 ![configure network](images/configure_private_network.png){.thumbnail}

-This step offers several configuration options, for the purpose of this guide, we will focus on the necessary ones.
+This step offers a number of configuration options.
+For the purposes of this guide, we'll concentrate on the necessary options.
 Click on the tabs below to view the details:

 > [!tabs]
 > **Private Network Name**